Features and Philosophy

 The type system allows pre- and post- processing of data, both at the bind parameter and the result set level.
 User-defined types can be freely mixed with built-in types.
 Generic types as well as SQL-specific types are available.

-SQLAlchemy includes dialects for SQLite, Postgresql, MySQL, Oracle, MS-SQL, Firebird, Sybase and others, most of which support multiple DBAPIs.
+SQLAlchemy includes dialects for SQLite, Postgresql, MySQL & MariaDB, Oracle, and MS-SQL most of which support multiple DBAPIs.
+SQLAlchemy supports both sync and async drivers, alliwing the use with asyncio.
 Other dialects are published as external projects.
 The corresponding DB-API 2.0 implementation (or sometimes one of several available) is required to use each particular database.
 View Current DBAPI Support